-^u According to WHO, carcinoma of NST encompasses multiple patterns including medullary pattern, cancers with neuroendocrine expression, and other rare patterns.

-- 2 Although patients with cancers with 1%-100% ER IHC staining are considered ER-positive and eligible for endocrine therapies, there are more limited data on the subgroup of cancers with ER-low-positive (1%-10%) results.
-The ER-low-positive group is heterogeneous with reported biologic behavior often similar to ER-negative cancers; thus, individualized consideration of risks versus benefits of endocrine therapy and additional adjuvant therapies should be incorporated into decisionmaking.
-See Principles of Biomarker Testing (BINV-A). - bb See Adjuvant Endocrine Therapy (BINV-K).
+dd See Adjuvant Endocrine Therapy and Principles of Adjuvant Endocrine Therapy (BINV-K).

-- dd The prognosis of patients with pT1a and pT1b tumors that are pN0 is uncertain even when HER2 is amplified or overexpressed.
-This is a population of breast cancer patients that was not studied in the available randomized trials.
-The decision for use of trastuzumab therapy in this cohort of patients must balance the known toxicities of trastuzumab, such as cardiac toxicity, and the uncertain, absolute benefits that may exist with trastuzumab therapy. - ee Adjuvant chemotherapy with weekly paclitaxel and trastuzumab can be considered for pT1,N0,M0, HER2-positive cancers, particularly if the primary cancer is HRnegative.
-The absolute benefit of HER2-based systemic chemotherapy is likely negligible in patients with HR-positive cancers and tumor size bordering on T1mic (<1 mm), when the estimated recurrence risk is less than 5% and endocrine therapy remains a viable option for systemic treatment. - ff Consider adjuvant bisphosphonate therapy for risk reduction of distant metastasis for 3-5 years in postmenopausal patients (natural or induced) with high-risk nodenegative or node-positive tumors. - ^{gg} Consider extended adjuvant neratinib following adjuvant trastuzumab-containingtherapy for patients with HR-positive, HER2-positive disease with a perceived high risk of recurrence.
-The benefit or toxicities associated with extended neratinib in patients who have received pertuzumab is unknown. - hh Updated results from the adjuvant APHINITY trial in HER2-positive early breast cancer, with a median follow-up of 8.4 years, have confirmed the benefit of adding pertuzumab to trastuzumab plus chemotherapy in preventing recurrences.
+ff The prognosis of patients with pT1a and pT1b tumors that are pN0 is uncertain even when HER2 is amplified or overexpressed.
+This is a population of patients with breast cancer that was not studied in the available randomized trials.
+The decision for use of trastuzumab therapy in this cohort of patients must balance the known toxicities of trastuzumab, such as cardiac toxicity, and the uncertain, absolute benefits that may exist with trastuzumab therapy.

-Note: This is the NCCN Guidelines: Poland Edition, For definitions, see page DEF-1.
+Adjuvant chemotherapy with weekly paclitaxel and trastuzumab can be considered for pT1,N0,M0, HER2-positive cancers, particularly if the primary cancer is HR-negative.
+The absolute benefit of HER2-based systemic chemotherapy is likely negligible in patients with HR-positive cancers and tumor size bordering on T1mic (<1 mm), when the estimated recurrence risk is less than 5% and endocrine therapy remains a viable option for systemic treatment.

+hh Consider adjuvant bisphosphonate therapy for risk reduction of distant metastasis for 3-5 years in postmenopausal patients (natural or induced) with high risk pade positive or pade positive tumore.

+high-risk node-negative or node-positive tumors.

+ii Consider extended adjuvant neratinib following adjuvant trastuzumab-containing therapy for patients with HR-positive, HER2-positive disease with a perceived high-risk of recurrence.
+The benefit or toxicities associated with extended neratinib in patients who have received pertuzumab is unknown.

+Updated results from the adjuvant APHINITY trial in HER2-positive early breast cancer, with a median follow-up of 8.4 years, have confirmed the benefit of adding pertuzumab to trastuzumab plus chemotherapy in preventing recurrences.

-See Special Considerations for Breast Cancer in Males (Sex Assigned at Birth) (BINV-J).
+t Special Considerations for Breast Cancer in Males (Sex Assigned at Birth) (BINV-J).